appc/spec/SPEC.md

 A Pod Manifest must be fully resolved (_reified_) before execution.
 Specifically, a Pod Manifest must have all `mountPoint`s satisfied by `volume`s, and must reference all applications deterministically (by image ID).
-At runtime, the reified Pod Manifest is exposed to applications through the metadata service.
+At runtime, the reified Pod Manifest is exposed to applications through the [Metadata Service](#app-container-metadata-service).

 ## App Container Executor